about StringSeeds Academy

 Among Wendy’s creative pursuits is musical composition, and her scores for plays and films have been performed on the London “Fringe” (theater scene) and in Cleveland for large public events.
 She is also a juried visual artist, and a singer/songwriter/song-leader who accompanies herself on the guitar.
 She feels that singing is key to nurturing a child’s musicianship, regardless of which instruments they may pursue.
 Moreover, Wendy believes that an early exposure to singing can lead to a child’s greater hearing of pitch, as well as building expressiveness, confidence, neural plasticity, and social connectedness throughout life.

-(clic HERE for full CV from Steve's LinkedIn page)
+(clic HERE for full CV from Thor's LinkedIn page)